IBM/eventing-openliberty-blockchain/README.md

 The event appears successfully on the buyers window, showing the latest transaction that has been added to the ledger.

-Try it out by adding more cars to the ledger.
+Try it out by adding more cars to the ledger and viewing the events out of Hyperledger fabric.

 ## 10. Update the owner of the car

 The buyer on Org2 may decide they want to buy the car from the seller.

 In bitcoin, there is the concept of 'bitcoin miners'.
 The miners do three main jobs; issuance of new bitcoins, security and confirming transactions.
-A transaction can only be added to the blockchain once it has been verified by the miners.
-The more miners that agree that the transaction is legitamate, the better it is for larger payments.
-In return miners get paid.
+A transaction can only be added to the blockchain once the miners have verified it.
+The more miners that agree that the transaction is legitimate, the better it is for larger payments.

-This is a classic example of all parties agreeing to adding a block to the chain, moving the virtual money to the ownership of someone else.
+This is a classic example of all parties agreeing to add a block to the chain, moving the cryptocurrency ownership of someone else.

 It is the same in supply chain networks, all parties agree of adding a block to the chain.
-In hyperledger fabric these are called Smart Contracts.
+In Hyperledger Fabric these are called Smart Contracts.

 1. Navigate to Org2 to update the owner of a car **PUT /System/Resources/Car Update the owner of a car in the ledger**